-Karl Nonemaker begins his third year on the Monarchs' staff as an assistant coach and recruiting coordinator.
-Three of the Monarchs' newcomers of a year ago earned CAA All-Rookie
+Karl Nonemaker begins his fourth year on the Monarchs' staff as assistant coach and recruiting coordinator.
+Nonemaker’s responsibilities include coaching the hitters, base runners, and outfielders.

-Nonemaker, a Southeastern Conference Scholar Athlete Honor Roll selection four-straight years, graduated from Vanderbilt with a Bachelor of Science degree in human and organizational development in 2002.
+Nonemaker, a Southeastern Conference Scholar-Athlete Honor Roll selection for four-straight years, graduated from Vanderbilt with a degree in Human and Organizational Development in 2002.